 When the vehicle approaches a pedestrian ahead too rapidly, the red FPB alert display will flash on the windshield.
-Eight rapid high-pitched beeps will sound from the front, or both sides of the Safety Alert Seat will pulse five times.
+Eight rapid high-pitched beeps will sound from the front.
 When this Pedestrian Alert occurs, the brake system may prepare for driver braking to occur more rapidly which can cause a brief, mild deceleration.
 Continue to apply the brake pedal as needed.
 Cruise control may be disengaged when the Front Pedestrian Alert occurs.